-Through a judicious use of these platforms, companies can maintain optimum inventory, manage distribution networks effectively and improve warehouse cost efficiency.
-They can plan out their sales and distribution strategy well in advance to avoid any last minute glitches.
+Through judicious use of these platforms, companies can maintain optimum inventory, manage distribution networks effectively and improve warehouse cost efficiency.
+They can plan out their sales and distribution strategy well in advance to avoid any last-minute glitches.

 A company can map its supply chain and integrate it with real-time information on weather changes, strikes and traffic to track disruptions in the supply chain and prepare themselves well in advance for any deviation from normal delivery patterns.

 Prices of raw materials vary with the changing marketplace dynamics.
 Factors like seasonal fluctuations, new product launches and changes in marketing strategy can significantly impact the price of any commodity.
 Big data helps companies examine the simultaneous impact of all these variables on commodity pricing and prepares them for any possible price hike.

 Enhanced Production Efficiency

 Data coming from IoT devices fitted along production lines provides an enormous opportunity for optimizing product quality and quantity.
 In this era of industrial IoT, manufacturers use powerful big data tools to pinpoint inefficiencies and opportunities in every segment of the production process.
 This helps them track underperforming components and processes.